About The Brain Charity

 The human brain is the most complex structure in the universe, and the most important part of who we are.
 It runs our whole world, moves our body, makes our decisions and even tells us when to smile.

-For someone newly diagnosed with a neurological condition, life can quickly become very lonely and frightening.
-People lose control of their lives and many face unemployment, poverty and social isolation.
+For someone newly diagnosed with a neurological condition, life may become very lonely and frightening.
+People can lose control of their lives and many face unemployment, poverty and social isolation.

-At The Brain Charity, we help anyone affected by a neurological condition to pick up the pieces so they can rebuild their lives and achieve their potential.
+At The Brain Charity, we champion neurodiversity and help anyone affected by a neurological condition to pick up the pieces so they can rebuild their lives and achieve their potential.

 What we do

-There are more than 600 different conditions affecting the brain, spine or nervous system.
+There are more than 600 different conditions affecting the brain, spinal cord or nervous system.
 These are called neurological conditions.

 The Brain Charity is the only charity in the UK to be here for every single one of them.